R3trox/Library_Management/ReadMe.md

 Optionally, terminal/command prompt for compilation and execution

-Steps:
+🚀 How to Run:

-1. Using IDE:
+Using an IDE:

+1. Clone or download the repository.

-Open your IDE and import the project folder containing the .java files.
+2. Open the project in your preferred IDE.

-Set the MainGUI class as the main class.
+3. Set MainGUI.java as the main class.

-Run the application.
+4. Run the application.

-2. Using Terminal (Command Line):
+Using Terminal (Command Line):

 Navigate to the directory containing the source files, e.g., src/com/example/library.